adelhpour/Alcuin/README.md

 ## License
-NetwrokEditorGUI is licensed under <a href="https://github.com/adelhpour/NetworkEditorGUI/blob/main/LICENSE">The MIT License</a>.
+NetworkEditorGUI is licensed under <a href="https://github.com/adelhpour/NetworkEditorGUI/blob/main/LICENSE">The MIT License</a>.